blockwell-ai/docs/docs/wallet/getting-started-android.md

 ## 6. What's next

-Now you can use Blockwell-QR with other QR Codes.
+Now you can use Blockwell Wallet with other QR Codes.
 For example, you can [deploy your own ERC20 token](../contracts/prime.md), or you can read about [creating QR Codes](./creating-qr.md).